 Who else in the Bible encourages you to give thanks to God at all times?

-This post is featured on the blog of Unlocking the Bible.
-I encourage you to visit Unlocking the Bible for more Thanksgiving inspiration.
+This post is featured on the blog of Open the Bible.